 c) To create opportunities for the exchange of information of school syllabuses and practice within the member countries.

 1.2.
-The Romanian Masters of Mathematics is organized by the National High School Of Informatics “Tudor Vianu” in cooperation with the Mayor of sector 1, the Romanian Scientific Society of Mathematics and Ministry of Education, Research, Youth and Sport.
+The Romanian Masters of Mathematics is organized by the National High School Of Informatics "Tudor Vianu" in cooperation with the Mayor of sector 1, the Romanian Scientific Society of Mathematics and Ministry of Education, Research and Youth..

 1.3.
 The official language of the RMM is the English language.

 1.4.
 The Romanian Masters of Mathematics is organized once every year.
-The RMM 2017 will take place between February 22nd and February 27th 2017.
+The RMM 2011 will take place between February 23th to 28th 2011.

 3.Responsibility for Accommodation and Expenses

 2.1.
 Participation in the RMM is by invitation only.
-Invitation should be sent by the RMM Committee at least two months before the contest day and it should include:
+Invitation should be sent only to the National Teams (exception the Vianu Team) and this invitations are sent by the RMM Committee at least two months before the contest day and it should include:

-a) four students from each invited team.
+a) three to six students from each invited team.
 Students must not have formally enrolled at a university or any other equivalent post-secondary institution

 c) Observers including family members (the "Observers") may apply to accompany the Participants and the terms under which they can do so are detailed in sub-clause 3.4 below.